Scientific management: Soviet Union

 By 1913 Vladimir Lenin wrote that the "most widely discussed topic today in Europe, and to some extent in Russia, is the 'system' of the American engineer, Frederick Taylor"; Lenin decried it as merely a "'scientific' system of sweating" more work from laborers.
 Again in 1914, Lenin derided Taylorism as "man's enslavement by the machine".

-However, after the Russian Revolutions brought him to power, Lenin wrote in 1918 that the "Russian is a bad worker [who must] learn to work.
+However, in 1918, after the Russian Revolutions brought him to power, Lenin wrote that the "Russian is a bad worker [who must] learn to work.
 The Taylor system... is a combination of the refined brutality of bourgeois exploitation and a number of the greatest scientific achievements in the field of analysing mechanical motions during work, the elimination of superfluous and awkward motions, the elaboration of correct methods of work, the introduction of the best system of accounting and control, etc. The Soviet Republic must at all costs adopt all that is valuable in the achievements of science and technology in this field."

-In the Soviet Union, Taylorism was advocated by Aleksei Gastev and nauchnaia organizatsia truda (the movement for the scientific organization of labor).
-It found support in both Vladimir Lenin and Leon Trotsky.
+In the Soviet Union, Taylorism was advocated by Aleksei Gastev and nauchnaia organizatsia truda ("the movement for the scientific organization of labor"), which found support from both Vladimir Lenin and Leon Trotsky.
 Gastev continued to promote this system of labor management until his arrest and execution in 1939.
-In the 1920s and 1930s, the Soviet Union enthusiastically embraced Fordism and Taylorism, importing American experts in both fields as well as American engineering firms to build parts of its new industrial infrastructure.
+During the 1920s and 1930s, the Soviet Union enthusiastically embraced Fordism and Taylorism, importing American experts in both fields as well as American engineering firms to build parts of its new industrial infrastructure.
+Charles Sorensen was one of the consultants who brought American know-how to the USSR during this era.
 The concepts of the Five Year Plan and the centrally planned economy can be traced directly to the influence of Taylorism on Soviet thinking.
-As scientific management was believed to epitomize American efficiency, Joseph Stalin even claimed that "the combination of the Russian revolutionary sweep with American efficiency is the essence of Leninism."
+As scientific management was believed to epitomize American efficiency, Lenin's successor, Joseph Stalin, even claimed that "the combination of the Russian revolutionary sweep with American efficiency is the essence of Leninism."

-Sorensen was one of the consultants who brought American know-how to the USSR during this era, before the Cold War made such exchanges unthinkable.
-As the Soviet Union developed and grew in power, both sides, the Soviets and the Americans, chose to ignore or deny the contribution that American ideas and expertise had made: the Soviets because they wished to portray themselves as creators of their own destiny and not indebted to a rival, and the Americans because they did not wish to acknowledge their part in creating a powerful communist rival.
-Anti-communism had always enjoyed widespread popularity in America, and anti-capitalism in Russia, but after World War II, they precluded any admission by either side that technologies or ideas might be either freely shared or clandestinely stolen.